SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/checkpoint.md

 #### errors

-* 201 – Not found in the database (if there is no task with such an id).
+* 201 – Not found in the database - if there is no task with such an id.
-* 255 – Invalid task state (if current task state is not "unassigned" or "assigned").
+* 255 – Invalid task state - if current task state is not "unassigned" or "assigned".